11 people favorited this theater

 The auditorium was split into three screens, with screen 1 in the old upper balcony seating 491 and screens 2 and 3 in the former stalls seating 201 and 222.
 The former mezzanine Royal circle was sealed off and became office and staff areas.
 Now operated by Classic Cinemas, it later came under the ownership of Cannon, MGM, Virgin, UGC, and latterly Cineworld until closing in January 2008.

 On 2nd February 2008, the former upper balcony screen re-opened as the 440 seat Cinema Haymarket.
 It was converted into a live theatre with the play “Brief Encounter” based on the David Lean film.
 Sequences in the play use digital projection as well as the live performances on a new stage which has been built on the front of the seating area.
 The two mini-cinemas in the former stalls area initially closed, but soon re-opened, screening first run films again.
 The run of “Brief Encounter” ended on 21st November 2008 and the main upstairs auditorium reverted back to cinema use, with the building becoming the Cineworld again.
+When the Empire Leicester Square was taken over by Cineworld in late-July 2016, they also ‘exchanged’ the Cineworld Haymarket, and from 12th August 2016 it will probably be renamed Empire Haymarket.

 Just login to your account and subscribe to this theater